Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

 mapping entity identifiers between systems.

 We also need to filter the customers that are sent from F&O to Agsync.
 This will require configuring a filter on the event in F&O.

+Included in the Agsync integration is a controller that provides UUIDs based on Sync Ids passed to the controller.

 ### Setup
 To integrate from D365 F&O to Agsync you will need to: